 Minimum Down Payment for Acreage Properties

 Here's how it generally breaks down.
-If your acreage qualifies for mortgage insurance (which depends on property type, land use, lot size, and the specific lender), you may be able to put as little as 5% down — though in practice, many lenders require 10–20% for rural properties.
-Once the agricultural use of the land becomes significant, or the property size pushes well beyond what lenders consider a standard residential lot, you're typically looking at a minimum of 20–35% down depending on the lender.
+If your acreage qualifies for mortgage insurance — which depends on property type, land use, lot size, and the specific lender — you may be able to put as little as 5% down, though in practice many lenders want 10–20% on rural properties.
+Once there's real agricultural use, or the property pushes well beyond a standard residential lot, you're usually looking at a minimum of 20–35% down.
+For a refresher on how down payments work generally, see our guide on how much down payment you need in Canada.

 Some of my clients are surprised by this.
-They've been saving for 5% and suddenly find out they need 25%.
-That's why I always recommend talking to a broker before you start seriously shopping for acreage — so you know exactly what your budget looks like and how much you need to save.
+They've been saving toward 5% and suddenly learn they need 25%.
+That's why I push people to talk to a broker and get pre-approved before they shop for acreage — so you know your real budget and how much you need to save, instead of finding out after you've fallen for a property.

 What Lenders Look For on Acreage Properties